robolab-pavia/slr-kit/slrkit.md

 1. initialize a project with the `init` command.
 Fill the information in the `META.toml` file and save in the project the bibliographical database with the information on the paper.
 The name of this file must be written in the `import.toml` file in the configuration directory;
 2. import the data in the bibliographical database into a `csv` file with the `import` command;
-3. *(optional)* create a list of the journals that have pubblished the paper with the `journals extract` command.
-This list can be reviewed and classified to exclude papers from not relevan journals;
+3. *(optional)* create a list of the journals that have published the paper with the `journals extract` command.
+This list can be reviewed and classified to exclude papers from not relevant journals;
 4. *(optional)* review the list of journals with the `fawoc journals` command;
 5. *(optional)* use the classification made in the step above to mark the papers that comes from a discarded journal.
 This step can be done with the `journals filter` command;
 6. *(optional)* extract a list of acronyms with the `acronyms` command.
 This list can be rewiwed to find the relevant acronyms;